ManyThreads/mythos/README.md

 * Disable SELinux: `vim /etc/selinux/config` and change the file to SELINUX=disabled
 * Reboot the machine: `sudo reboot`
 * Install required packages: `sudo yum install cmake kernel-devel binutils-devel systemd-devel numactl-devel`
 * Grant read permission to the System.map file of your kernel version: ``sudo chmod a+r /boot/System.map-`uname -r` ``
 * Run `3rdparty/install-ihk.sh`
 * Now you can run `make` in the root folder.
 This will assemble the source code into the subfolders `kernel-amd64`, `kernel-ihk`, `kernel-knc` and `host-knc`.
+* `cd kernel-ihk`
+* `make run`

+## Running as IHK cokernel next to Ubuntu GNU/Linux

+* `sudo apt install python python-pip python-virtualenv curl cmake`
+* `git submodule update --init --recursive` to pull the needed projects.
+* Run `3rdparty/mcconf/install-python-libs.sh` in order to install the build configuration tool.
+* Run `3rdparty/install-libcxx.sh`
+* `sudo apt install linux-headers-$(uname -r) binutils-dev libsystemd-dev libnuma-dev libiberty-dev libudev-dev`
+* Perhaps you have to disable AppArmor by entering `sudo systemctl stop apparmor.service` and `sudo update-rc.d -f apparmor remove`
+* Grant read permission to the System.map file of your kernel version: ``sudo chmod a+r /boot/System.map-`uname -r` ``
+* Run `3rdparty/install-ihk.sh`
+* Now you can run `make` in the root folder.
+This will assemble the source code into the subfolders `kernel-amd64`, `kernel-ihk`, `kernel-knc` and `host-knc`.